-This symbol will help alert you to such dangers as fire, electrical shock, burns, and personal injury.
+This symbol alerts you to such dangers as personal injury, burns, fire, and electrical shock.

 IMPORTANT SAFETY INSTRUCTIONS

 AWARNING

 To reduce the risk of fire, electrical shock, or injury when using your washer, follow basic precautions including the following:

 - Read all instructions before using your washer. - Do not machine wash or machine dry items cleaned, washed, soaked in, or spotted with wax, paint, gasoline, oil, or other flammable fluids.
 The fumes can create a fire hazard or explosion.
 Always hand wash and line dry items containing these materials. - Flammable fluids (dry-cleaning solvents, kerosene, gasoline, etc.) should not be used or stored in or near your washer.
 Do not add flammable fluids to your wash water.
 These substances give off vapors that can create a fire hazard or explosion. - Do not allow children to operate, play with, or crawl on or inside your washer.
 Supervise children closely when your washer is used near them. - Before your washer is removed from service or discarded, remove the lid to prevent accidental entrapment. - After starting a cycle, do not reach into the basket unless the Cycle Control Knob is pushed in and all motion stops. - Do not tamper with the controls.